Best Telescopes & Gear For:

 Celestron is the most recent player in the smart telescope space with their release of the Origin 6” RASA smart telescope.
 The fast optics of the Rowe Ackermann Schmidt Astrograph (RASA) cause the colors of the night skies to appear on your screen faster than all the other smart scopes.
 The 6.4 megapixel sensor is not as large as some of the others, however the built in processing and fast light gathering speeds make up for it and produce some truly incredible images.
 The Origin is marketed as a ‘Home Observatory” because it is very large; at 4 feet tall and 48 pounds, this is not a scope built to travel.

-Last (for now) but not least is the DWARF Lab Dwarf II telescope.
+Last (for now) but not least is the DWARF Lab DWARF 3 telescope.
 This is the smallest and cheapest smart telescope on the market, and as such will produce less impressive results.
 When compared to the Seestar of similar price point, it is clear that the Seestar creates visually more impressive images and has the ability to see fainter and smaller objects.
 However the Dwarf II is small enough to easily fit in a backpack and be carried to the top of a mountain (or even in a pants pocket if you have big pockets).
 Its ultra-light and ultra-portable design makes it perfect for night time adventurers looking to do a little stargazing without the hassle of carrying a camera or larger telescope with them.

 Set your sights on the future